ezrizhu/www/content/now.md

 ## What I'm reading

-I am actively reading [Blue Fox: Arm Assembly Internals and Reverse Engineering](https://www.wiley.com/en-us/Blue+Fox:+Arm+Assembly+Internals+and+Reverse+Engineering-p-9781119745303).
+* I am slowly reading [Blue Fox: Arm Assembly Internals and Reverse Engineering](https://www.wiley.com/en-us/Blue+Fox:+Arm+Assembly+Internals+and+Reverse+Engineering-p-9781119745303).

-I recently finished [The Mythical Man-Month: Essays on Software Engineering](https://en.wikipedia.org/wiki/The_Mythical_Man-Month), and Can the Monster Speak?: Report to an Academy of Psychoanalysts.
+* I recently finished [The Mythical Man-Month: Essays on Software Engineering](https://en.wikipedia.org/wiki/The_Mythical_Man-Month), and Can the Monster Speak?: Report to an Academy of Psychoanalysts.

 ## What I'm playing

-Modded Minecraft Survival.
+* Valorant
+* CS2
+* I don't like scary games, so no lethal company :(

 ## What I'm watching

-Gabriel Dropout.
+* Gabriel Dropout
-Money Heist
+* Money Heist

 ---